 Our lives are far more sedentary, and increasingly so, than they used to be.
 This has given us, collectively, the gift of devoting more time and energy towards tasks other than hunting and gathering food.
-It has allowed technology to develop and support us in myriad ways and brought more ease and efficiency to many of our daily activities and communications.
+It has allowed technology to develop and support us in myriad ways, and brought more ease and efficiency to many of our daily activities and communications.
 On the flip side, as a species, we move less, engage fewer of our muscles, and are plagued with chronic issues like obesity, diabetes, insomnia, and anxiety.

-The value and importance of daily movement are clear.
+The value and importance of daily movement is clear.
 Amidst the fitness world, you may also be familiar with terms like ‘no pain, no gain’ or ‘feel the burn.’
 What does Ayurveda have to say about this?
 Are these methods sustainable?
 Enjoyable?
 How do we use an Ayurvedic approach to keep our bodies healthy and well?

-Another tenet of Ayurveda is that we are all individuals with different and unique biological makeups, and as such, we have different needs when it comes to movement and exercise.
+Another tenet of Ayurveda is that we are all individuals, with different and unique biological makeups, and as such we have different needs when it comes to movement and exercise.
 In general, it is best to exercise during the Kapha time of day – 6-10 am and pm.
-That’s when the energy of the day is more grounded and stable and offers balance to the movement of an exercise.
-Exercising during this time also prevents sluggishness and lethargy that one may feel during this time of day without any movement.
+This is when the energy of the day is more grounded and stable, and offers balance to the movement of exercise.
+This also prevents sluggishness and lethargy that one may feel during this time of day without any movement.

-Vata is drawn towards intense and strenuous exercise but responds best to grounding, fluid movement such as swimming, yoga, dance, and energy practices, including Tai Chi and Qi Gong.
+Vata is drawn towards intense and strenuous exercise, but responds best to grounding, fluid movement such as swimming, yoga, dance, and energy practices including Tai Chi and Qi Gong.

 Pitta responds well to aerobic exercise to help release some of the heat inherent to the dosha.
-Running, swimming, and jogging are all appropriate forms of exercise, with mindfulness not to overexert or become too competitive.
+Running, swimming, and jogging are all appropriate forms of exercise, with mindfulness not too overexert or become too competitive.